Tranquil Ashes (Catra) | Photo by Seryus Foto

 Ironically, its people who don’t cosplay that are the biggest complainers.
 They are pooping on the way a cosplayer chose to express his or her interpretation of a character.

 There aren’t very many plus-sized characters to cosplay.
-But that is besided the point.
-A person should not be pigeonholed into dressing as one type of role just because doing other wise makes random internet people uneasy.
+But that is beside the point.
+A person should not be pigeonholed into dressing as one type of role just because doing otherwise makes random internet people uneasy.

 Everything isn’t for everyone.
 The internet is a big place.
 If you don’t like the cosplay, then move along.
 Avert your vision.
 Keep scrolling.
 Nothing to see here.